-Neurofibromatosis Type 1 (NF-1) is an autosomal dominant disorder that is characterized by hallmark clinical signs, particularly pigmentary skin lesions called café au lait macules, dermal tumors called neurofibromas, and skinfold freckling, among other clinical manifestations.
-NF-1 may result in a number of both physical and cognitive complications.
+Neurofibromatosis Type 1 (NF-1) is an autosomal dominant disorder that is characterized by tumor and nontumor manifestations including pigmentary skin lesions called café au lait macules, ectodermal tumors in the skin and nerve sheaths called neurofibromas, and skinfold freckling.
+NF-1 may result in a number of both physical and cognitive impairments.

 Epidemiology including risk factors and primary prevention

-NF-1 (also known as von Recklinghausen disease) is a relatively common disorder, with a prevalence of approximately 1 in 2,500 to 3,500 individuals.
-Around half of the cases of NF-1 are familial (inherited), while the other half of cases occur from sporadic mutations of the NF-1 gene.
-Genetic testing has identified over 3,000 different germline NF-1 gene mutations, thus far.
+NF-1 (also known as von Recklinghausen disease) is a relatively common disorder, with a prevalence of approximately 1 in 2,000 to 4,000 individuals.
+Approximately 42% of cases of NF-1 are de novo mutations of the NF-1 gene.
+All ethnicities, races, and sexes are affected with equal frequency.

 Diagnosis of NF-1 is usually made clinically, although genetic testing may be required for diagnosis on rare occasion.
 National Institutes of Health (NIH) Consensus Development Conference criteria requires two or more of the following clinical features:

-- 2 or more neurofibromas (benign nerve sheath tumors), or 1 plexiform neurofibroma
+- 2 or more neurofibromas of any type 1 plexiform neurofibroma

 - Skinfold freckling (axillary or inguinal)